Shoot the chute: History

+Urban theorist Lewis Mumford writes that, just as the pleasure garden allowed commoners to simulate palace life, "the aristocratic love of speed" (enabled by the increasing orientation of the city towards horse traffic) was sold to the public through the "promenade aerienne, or chute-the-chutes."

 The first of this type of amusement ride was built by J.P.
 Newburg in 1884 down the side of a hill at Watchtower Park in Rock Island, Illinois.
 The ride traveled along a 500 ft greased wooden track, skipping across the Rock River at the bottom.
 It was then pulled back to the ramp by an onboard ride attendant.
 Newburg took this unique ride concept next to Chicago, where more flumes were built and the rides grew in popularity.